 We believe in you.
 CLC faculty and staff are here to support your success.
-Our resources and services are designed to support your educational, health, financial and life needs.
-Keep learning, Lancers!
+Our resources and services are available to CLC students at no or low cost.
+They are designed to support your educational, health, financial and life needs.

 Use your academic success resources to reach your goals.